L-gulonate 3-dehydrogenase

-Thus, the two substrates of this enzyme are L-gulonate and NAD^{+}, whereas its 3 products are 3-dehydro-L-gulonate, NADH, and H^{+}.
+The two substrates of this enzyme are L-gulonic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 3-dehydro-L-gulonic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-gulonate:NAD^{+} 3-oxidoreductase.
 Other names in common use include L-3-aldonate dehydrogenase, L-3-aldonic dehydrogenase, L-gulonic acid dehydrogenase, L-beta-hydroxyacid dehydrogenase, L-beta-hydroxy-acid-NAD^{+}-oxidoreductase, and L-3-hydroxyacid dehydrogenase.
 This enzyme participates in pentose and glucuronate interconversions.